Docklands Studios Melbourne: Facilities

 The studio complex consists of six sound stages with a total area of close to 10,000 m2, various production offices, a workshop divided into bays of different sizes and parking for more than 650 vehicles.
-The sound stages vary in size from 2,323 to 743 m2.
+The sound stages vary in size from 743 to 3,700 m2 and two stages have water pits.
 They are hired for production of feature films, drama series and audience-based television programs as well as television commercials, music videos and corporate events.
-Two of the stages are equipped with large-scale LED volume screens operated by NantStudios.